Naereen/web-sphinx/callme.en.rst

        France

-3. to my parents' place (in France),
+3. to my place (in France), but this adresse is for private use only,
-4. to my former place, at CROUS of Cachan (in France, but deprecated),
+4. do not write to my former place, at CROUS of Cachan (in France, but deprecated, please do not use it anymore),
-5. or you can try in India (more expensive, and probably longer).
+5. or you can try in India (more expensive, and probably longer), at my office at `Mahindra École Centrale <http://www.mahindraecolecentrale.edu.in/contact.html>`_ (the postal address is specified on that page).

 Emails
 ^^^^^^